KunalPShukla/KunalPShukla/README.md

 - 🎓 I recently completed a comprehensive data science course and am eager to apply my skills in real-world projects.
 - 💼 Currently seeking opportunities in the field of data science to contribute to meaningful projects and solve complex problems.
-- 🔍 I'm particularly interested in areas like predictive analytics, natural language processing, and computer vision.

 ## What You'll Find Here